 Name (please print):

 Signature:

 Date:

 Name of Major Professor:

-I hereby certify that the student named above has properly disposed of all his/her experimenta materials or other appropriate arrangements have been made for them.
+I hereby certify that the student named above has properly disposed of all his/her experimental materials or other appropriate arrangements have been made for them.
 All chemicals/materials that were acquired and/or used have been disposed of or stored in accordance with University policies and regulations.
 Signature of major professor:

-Date:Part B
+Date: Part B

 I hereby certify that no experimental materials or samples were used for my project, thesis, or dissertation.

 Name (please print):

 Signature:

 Date:

 Name of Major Professor:

-I hereby certify that no experimental materials or samples were used for this student's project, thesis, or dissertation.
+I hereby certify that no experimental materiused for this student's project, thesis, or disc -

 Signature of major professor:

 Date: